djpardis/mcp-code-qna/README.md

 - **Average Response Time**: 0.20s
 - **Error Rate**: 60.00%

+*Note: These results are from the latest evaluation as of June 2025.*

 The web UI provides:
 - A simple form to enter your questions
 - A repository path input field to specify which code repository to analyze